mattbnz/web-matt/content/w/2023-goals.md

 Again breaking down the intent a little bit:

 * lead - having meaningful impact on real problems is a big job I won't succeed at as a one man band.
 It will require building and growing a larger team.
-* development and operation - hints that the software systems we need don't always yet exist and need to be developed, but further that even post development the ongoing operation and integration of those software systems into their broader social and human systems of our world is a much more important and ongoing need.
+* development and operation - hints that the software systems we need don't always yet exist and must be created, but also that even post development the ongoing operation and integration of those software systems into their broader social and human systems of our world is a much more important and ongoing need.
-* new opportunities - (including improvements to existing proceses) are important to drive and motivate investment in the adoption of technology.
+* new opportunities - are important to drive and motivate investment in the adoption of technology.
 Building or operating a system that maintains the status quo is not motivating for me.
 * individuals, businesses and communities - essentially everyone, but highlighting that focus on specific groups who will at different times assume roles as customers, users or stakeholders of a system and who will each have diverse needs is key to ensuring the system achieves the desired contribution and impact.
 * participate - real problems often inspire or result in lack of action due to the scale of the challenge.
 Software systems scale easily, offering the potential to enable participation as a small part of a larger whole.
 * their community - refines the ambition from the vision to an achievable scope of action within which to execute the mission.
-We won't solve our problems by targeting one big global fix, but if we each participate in solving the problems in our community collectively it will make a difference.
+We won't solve our problems by targeting one big global fix, but if we each participate in solving the problems in our community, collectively it will make a difference.

 ### Strategy